sonata-project/SonataBlockBundle/Resources/doc/reference/exceptions.rst

     - inline_debug: renders a twig template with the full debug exception information from symfony.
     - throw: throws the exception to let the framework handle the exception.

-These filters may be modified or completed with others filters in the configuration file:
+These filters may be modified or completed with other filters in the configuration file:

 .. code-block:: yaml